Travel Reimbursement for Specialty Care

 • You have a referral to a specialty careSpecialized medical/surgical diagnosis, treatment, or services a primary care provider isn’t qualified to provide. provider who is more than 100 miles (one-way) from your PCM’s office.

-• Your military hospital or clinic’s travel office or the Defense Health Agency (DHA) Prime Travel Benefit office determines the distance for program qualification.
+• Your military hospital or clinic’s travel office or the Defense Health Agency Prime Travel Benefit office determines the distance for program qualification.

 It depends.
 Travel for an approved NMA may qualify for the Prime Travel Benefit.